ahmedembeddedxx/ahmedembeddedxx/README.md

 ## Hey there!!!

 I am a BSc.
 Data Science undergraduate at FAST National University, Lahore.
-I'm a full stack developer (MERN), machine learning expert (CV/NLP) and part-time data scientist (Spark Stack).
+I'm a full stack developer (Next & MERN), machine learning expert (CV/NLP) and part-time data scientist (Spark Stack).
 I do free and open source contributions, and mathematics for machine learning.
 So feel free to connect and message.

 ```bash